MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 04 - Minimally Intrusive Debugging Methods/README.md

 ## Overhead of The Debug Capture

-To calculate the **overhead** of the **Debug Capture** function, we can use the formula:
+To calculate the `overhead` of the `Debug Capture` function, we use the formula:

 $$
 \text{Overhead} = \left( \frac{\text{Execution Time}}{\text{Time Between Calls}} \right) \times 100
 $$

-In this case, the `execution time` of the Debug Capture function is estimated at approximately `0.19 µs`, while the `time between consecutive calls` is dominated by the `62 ms delay` in the loop.
-Converting the units to consistent values (1 ms = 1000 µs), we find that the `time between calls` is `62,000 µs`.
-Substituting these values into the formula, we get an overhead of `0.03%`.
-This means that the `Debug Capture` function contributes only a small fraction of the overall execution time, with the vast majority of the time being spent in the delay function.
-Therefore, the overhead is negligible, and the `Debug Capture` function does not significantly impact the overall system performance in this scenario.
+The execution time of the `Debug Capture` function is approximately `237.5 ns` (~`0.24 µs`), and the time between consecutive calls is primarily influenced by the `62 ms delay` in the loop.
+To make the units consistent, we convert `1 ms = 1000 µs`, resulting in a `time between calls` of `62,000 µs`.
+When we substitute these values into the formula, we get an overhead of `0.000387%`.
+This indicates that the `Debug Capture` function contributes only a very small portion of the total execution time, with the majority of the time being spent in the delay function.
+Therefore, the `overhead` of the `Debug Capture` function is negligible, and it does not significantly impact the overall performance of the system.
+As a result, the function is considered to be `non-intrusive` in this context.

 ## Conclusion